 ACCESS Open Minds is the first network funded under CIHR’s Strategy for Patient Oriented Research (SPOR).
-The ACCESS Open Minds research strategy was co-developed by network members including youth, families/carers, Indigenous community members, researchers and decision makers from across Canada to create a strategy that would generate critical new knowledge and help paint the picture of youth mental health services across the country.
+The ACCESS Open Minds research strategy was co-developed by network members including youth, families/carers, Indigenous community members, researchers and decision makers from across Canada to generate new answers about big questions in youth mental health needs and services across Canada.

 Co-creating Research with Youth, Families and Communities